Moetassem/TechFair-Website-__-underwork/README.md

 # McGill University Engineering and Technology Career Fair Website under construction

-Upcoming website for the semi-annual McGill Tech Fair!
+Upcoming website for the semi-annual McGill University Engineering and Technology Career Fair!

 ## Built With